mitchglass97/Mint-Crypto-Chrome/README.md

 Mint Crypto makes it easy to keep your account updated with the value of cryptocurrency that you own in wallets/exchanges that can't be added to Mint natively, such as Kraken, Binance, Natrium NANO wallet, and hardware wallets.

-Your latest coin submission is always stored in the extension via [chrome.storage](https://developer.chrome.com/docs/extensions/reference/storage/).
+Your latest crypto submission is always stored in the extension via [chrome.storage](https://developer.chrome.com/docs/extensions/reference/storage/).
 You can easily open Mint Crypto and just hit Sync any time you are logged into Mint, or add/delete/modify coins if your holdings have changed.

 Mint Crypto uses the [Binance API](https://github.com/binance/binance-spot-api-docs)  to get crypto price data.